bolyuk/kyocera-sdk/README.md

 This is an unofficial SDK for the Kyocera 701KC Android phone, created by reverse-engineering system apps and services.
 Useful for building native-style apps that interact with Kyocera-specific features (like softkeys, endkey behavior, system dialogs, etc.).

+I'm lazy, so most of the SDK relies on proxies and reflection.

 ⚠️ Work in progress.
 Some features may not work on other models or firmware versions.

 ## Features